msupply-foundation/conforma-web-app/documentation/internal/setup/Webpack.md

 }
 ```

-* Run webpack dev server
+* Run webpack dev server:

 `npx webpack-dev-server`

 ## Semantic-ui React

-* Install development dependencies (Semantic-ui, LESS and other loaders)
+* Install development dependencies (Semantic-ui, LESS and other loaders):
-Url-loader for Semantic ui icons & images, you must make sure that your webpack configuration know’s how to bundle them.

 `yarn add -D semantic-ui-react semantic-ui-less less less-loader url-loader postcss-loader mini-css-extract-plugin`

+`url-loader` is used for icons & images, you must make sure that your webpack configuration knows how to bundle them.

 ### Use Semantic-ui LESS locally

 * Create a folder to store the local settings of Semantic-ui:

 `mkdir -p semantic\src`

 * Copy the files and folders from `node_modules/semantic-ui-less` to a local folder `semantic/src`: